|search engine by freefind|

-This Hebrew Name transliterates as the English letters: Yod Hay Vav Hay or YHVH -- blessed be He for all eternity.
-Despite the claims of some, the proper pronunciation of this four letter Name is uncertain.
-Volumes have been written by both Jews and non-Jews seeking to support diverse theories on the proper pronunciation.
-When HaMashiach comes he will doubtless reveal it, until then, the debates continue.
-However even if we knew for sure how to pronounce the Sacred Name the rabbinic ban would still be in place and so there would be little practical benefit in this knowledge.
+The Hebrew Name transliterates as the English letters: Yod, Hay, Vav, and Hay or YHVH -- blessed be He for all eternity.
+Despite the claims of some the proper pronunciation of this four letter Name is uncertain.
+Volumes have been written by both Jews and non-Jews alike seeking to support the diverse theories on the proper pronunciation.
+When HaMashiach comes he will reveal it, until then, the debates will continue (although debating this seems disrespectful to the Name as well in my opinion).

 The Sacred Name is Unique

-In addition to our desire to show proper respect for the Sacred Name, may He be pleased, there are deeply religious, spiritual and mystical reasons why we do not utter the Name lightly.
+In addition to our desire to show proper respect for the Sacred Name, may He be pleased, there are deeply religious, spiritual, and mystical reasons why we do not utter the Name lightly.